Towsley Children's House provides a warm and welcoming environment for children three months of age to

 The Towsley Children's House serves as a resource for research and training for the University of Michigan community, and provides a vibrant setting for research, observation, and training projects.
 Since the program's inception, roughly 20 research projects have been conducted each year.
 These projects have spanned a range of topics from children's cognitive development to preschool teaching methods and have included individuals from a spectrum of disciplines including medicine, public health, nursing, psychology, linguistics, social work, music, and education.

 Teacher Qualifications and Staff-to-Child Ratios

 Center staff include teachers and associate teachers, many with degrees in Early Childhood Education and/or Child Development.
-The retention of the professional staff is exceedingly high and many staff members have been with the program over 5 years.
+The retention of the professional staff is high and many staff members have been with the program for over five years.
 The teaching staff is complemented by undergraduate psychology practicum students, temporary student employees, student teachers, or graduate-level researchers.

 Each group of children is supervised by a staff of professionally trained teachers including a teacher, an associate teacher, and university students.
 The adult/child ratio for each classroom ranges between 1:3 to 1:8, depending on the ages of the children.